xvallspl/Examples-Books-and-Exercises/Books/CrackingtCI/Ch1-Arrays and Strings/Readme.md

 3. Remove the duplicate characters in a string (C)
 6. A method to rotate the image by 90 degrees (Python)
 7. Set column and row to zero if any zero element on them (Python)
+8. Check if s2 is a rotation of s1 using only one call to isSubstring (Python)